birdLark/birdLark.github.io/community/contribution_guide/contribute.md

-To propose a change to _release_ documentation (that is, docs that appear under [docs](https://github.com/apache/incubator-birdLark/tree/dev/docs) edit the Markdown source files in SeaTunnel's [docs](https://github.com/apache/incubator-birdLark/tree/dev/docs) directory, whose `README` file shows how to build the documentation locally to test your changes.
+To propose a change to _release_ documentation (that is, docs that appear under [docs](https://github.com/apache/incubator-birdLark/tree/dev/docs) edit the Markdown source files in LarkMidTable's [docs](https://github.com/apache/incubator-birdLark/tree/dev/docs) directory, whose `README` file shows how to build the documentation locally to test your changes.
 The process to propose a doc change is otherwise the same as the process for proposing code